Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2020/04/solidarity-work-at-a-pharmacy.md

 Pharmacy student Scapozza prepares drugs for delivery.
 (Image: ETH Zürich/Nicola Pitaro)

 According to Scapozza, things at the pharmacy aren’t quite as acute as at the beginning of the crisis.
 “It was really dire then: suddenly we were no longer able to order products that had always been available.”
 And people were queuing up outside the pharmacy.
 All this has subsided somewhat, but nonetheless his input still helps take some of the strain off the business: “Overall, there’s more work to be done than before the crisis.
 Older customers, in particular, are having products delivered more often.
 And our suppliers are still faced with bottlenecks, which means more for us to do.”

-Of course, the rigorous safety precautions still apply at the Rigi Apotheke.
-No more than four customers are allowed in the store at any one time, and employees keep their distance from one other.
-Keyboards and shelves are disinfected every half hour.
-The same goes for deliveries – messengers have no physical contact with customers; parcels, hands and even the cargo bike are disinfected regularly.
-Scapozza is reassured that the risk of infection for customers is kept to a minimum like this.
-And he feels safe too, because he notices that both customers and employees take great pains to comply with these measures.

 The posting is a thoroughly positive experience for Scapozza, and a great chance to build on the knowledge he’s amassed during his studies: “It’s great to see the point of what you’ve been learning in the lecture hall for years.
 I now realise there are people who benefit directly from what I do, and that’s a tremendous motivation.”
 He warmly recommends solidarity work: “It doesn't have to be a full-time job at a pharmacy or a hospital; there are certainly people in the neighbourhood who’d be grateful for some help too.”
 There as well, the protective measures must be observed at all times, Scapozza concludes.